claire-puppylove/Crooked-Moon-Monster-Harvesting/manuals/harvesting_items_player_by_item.md

 **Use**: _Throw, Pour_
 **Description**: An pustulent ooze of disease.
 When thrown or poured into contact with a creature, the ooze affects them with a disease.
 The target must succeed on a Constitution saving throw or take 11d8 Necrotic damage and have the Poisoned condition.
 Roll a 1d5 when you throw the ooze.
 While Poisoned, the target has Disadvantage on saving throws made with an ability depending on the roll (1:Strength, 2:Dexterity, 3:Intelligence, 4:Wisdom, 5:Charisma).
 The target must repeat the saving throw at the end of each of its turns until it gets three successes or failures.
 If the target succeeds on three of these saves, the spell ends on the target.
 If the target fails three of the saves, the spell lasts for 7 days on it.
 Whenever the Poisoned target receives an effect that would end the Poisoned condition, the target must succeed on a Constitution saving throw, or the Poisoned condition doesn't end on it.
 If you throw it within 5 ft of you you must succeed on a DC 15 Dexterity Saving Throw or be affected as well.

 **Cooking Effect**: When used for preparing food, you can create up to 8 portions of poisoned food.
 When eaten, you take 3d8 Poison damage and have the Poisoned condition for 7 days.
-You shouldn't eat this.
+Don't eat it.